iamdonovan/pyddem/doc/tutorials/stacking.rst

     stack_dems.py AST*.tif -res 100 -o my_stack.nc -exc_mask ~/data/RGI/v6.0/10_rgi60_NorthAsia/10_rgi60_NorthAsia.shp
             -ref_tiles '~/data/ArcticDEM/v3.0/Mosaic/ArcticDEM_Tiles.shp' -c -do_coreg -add_ref

-Once you have a stack of DEMs, you can run  :doc:`tutorials/fitting` on the stack to fit a time series of elevation.
+Once you have a stack of DEMs, you can run various :doc:`fitting` routine on the stack to fit a time series of elevation.